php-dev-br/laravel-doc-pt-br/validation.md

 The field under validation must match the given regular expression.

-**Note:** When using the `regex` / `not_regex` patterns, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.
+**Note:** When using the `regex` pattern, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.

 <a name="rule-required"></a>
 #### required